Parallel Contests for Crowdsourcing Reviews: Existence and Quality of Equilibria: Preliminaries

 Let $V = \{1, 2, 3, \ldots, n\}$ be the set of community advisors (CA's), $P = \{P_1, P_2, P_3, \ldots, P_m\}$ be the set of proposals, and $\budget \in \mathbb{R}_{> 0}$ the total available budget that is distributed equally among the proposals.
 The role of the CA's is to write reviews for the proposals.
 These reviews can be of varying quality, indicated by $q \in \mathcal{Q} = \{0, 1, \ldots, Q\}$, with a quality $q=0$ encoding that a CA did not submit a review for the respective proposal and $Q$ being the highest possible quality.

-In total, the strategy of CA $i$ is selecting a vector $\vecc q_i=[q_{i1}, q_{i2}, \ldots, q_{im}]$, where $q_{ij}$ is the quality of the the review that she will write for a proposal $j$.
+In total, the strategy of CA $i$ is selecting a vector $\vecc q_i=[q_{i1}, q_{i2}, \ldots,\allowbreak q_{im}]$, where $q_{ij}$ is the quality of the the review that she will write for a proposal $j$.
 We combine all strategy vectors to form the strategy matrix $\vecc q = (\vecc q_1, \vecc q_2, \ldots, \vecc q_n)$.
 We also use $\vecc q^j=[q_{1j}, q_{2j}, \ldots, q_{nj}]$ to denote the qualities of the reviews that proposal $j$ gathered from the CA's at $\vecc q$.
 Moreover, we use function $f:[Q]\rightarrow \mathbb{R}_{\ge 0}$, to describe how much work is needed to write a review of a specific quality.
 We specify here that $f(\cdot)$ is a strictly increasing function on $q$, and $f(0)=0$ as not submitting a review takes zero effort.
 Note that function $f$ is CA independent.
-In addition, every CA $i$ has a private vector of positive parameters, $\vecc s_i=[s_{i1}, s_{i2}, \ldots, s_{im}]$, that describes her skill for reviewing each one of the proposals.
-Therefore, $f(q_{ij})\cdot s_{ij}$ can be seen as the cost that CA $i$ has for writing a review of quality $q_{ij}$ for proposal $j$\footnote{For a crude analogy, imagine that $f(q)$ is the number of words required for a review of quality $q$ and $s_{ij}$ is the minutes-per-word possible by CA $i$ for proposal $j$}.
+In addition, every CA $i$ has a private vector of positive parameters, $\vecc s_i=[s_{i1}, s_{i2}, \ldots, s_{im}]$, that describe the \emph{time cost} (e.g., in seconds) required to produce a review of quality $q=1$ for each proposal.
+Often, we will refer to the agents' skills: the higher these skills are, the lower the $s_{ij}$ necessary to write a review.
+Therefore, $f(q_{ij})\cdot s_{ij}$ can be seen as the cost that CA $i$ has for writing a review of quality $q_{ij}$ for proposal $j$\footnote{For a crude analogy, imagine that $f(q)$ is the number of words required for a review of quality $q$ and $s_{ij}$ is the minutes-per-word possible by CA $i$ for proposal $j$.}.
 Note that the skills $s_{ij}$ are only known to the CA's.
 As with $\vecc q$, we use $\vecc s$ for the matrix of all skill vectors.
 Since the reviewing period has a fixed duration $\timeLimit$, every CA has to spend their effort within this timeframe.
 We call this the \emph{maximum effort} constraint.
 Formally, for every $i \in V$:

 A mechanism $\mech$ takes as input \emph{only} the CA's strategies $\vecc q$ (\emph{without} the individual skills) and outputs a payment vector $\vecc p = \vecc p(\vecc q) \in \mathbb{R}^n_{\ge 0}$.
 We require that the mechanism is budget feasible.
 More specifically, as the budget is distributed equally among the proposals, for every $j \in P$, we desire: